martindiphoorn/NextNote/tutorial.md

 ## 2.6 Rest controllers
 Now we can display our data, we should make it available to the frontend.
 This will be done by restfull service.
-In spring these are controllers of data.
+In Spring these are controllers of data.
 And for rest we will use the annotation @RestController for it.

 Let's create NoteController.java in the folder note and replace it with the following contents: